Spotting Repeat Fraudsters (Device Fingerprinting)

 - Modern platforms can detect VPNs, emulators, phone farms, remote desktop tools, and anti-detect browsers

-- Signals like battery state, gyroscope data, TLS fingerprints, and typing cadence reveal things transaction data alone cannot
+- Signals like battery state, gyroscope data, TLS fingerprints, and typing cadence reveal things transaction data alone can't

 - Vendors range from consortium-scale networks (ThreatMetrix, Iovation) to deep behavioral analytics (Sardine) to fully managed decisions (Forter)